Why Attend A Support Group Meeting?

 - Understanding brain injury

-- Providing an atmosphere where positive and negative views can be expressed without being judged or labeled
+- Ability to express both positive and negative views without being judged or labeled

-- A place to find courage and to take risks
+- A place to find courage, develop SMART goals, and to take reasonable risks

 In-Person Adult Support Groups

 - A new group is starting in the Denver metro area for partners/spouses/caregivers.
 Click here for more infomation.